-- Graduation from high school or successful completion of the GED (General Education Development) test.
+- 1. Graduation from high school or successful completion of the GED (General Education Development) test or an eligible middle college student.
 Official transcripts from high school must be sent to the MCCC Admissions and Guidance Office.
 Official transcripts from all colleges or universities, if transfer credit is desired, must be sent directly to the MCCC Registrar's Office. - 2.
 MELAB (80 percentile) or IBN TOEFL (79-80) tests may be required to show proof of English language proficiency for individuals whose native language is not English. - Completion of BIOL 257 (Anatomy and Physiology I) or MCCC equivalent.
 Anatomy and Physiology must be repeated if it has not been taken within 10 years of the application deadline and the applicant is unable to achieve a satisfactory score on an exam of the respiratory therapy program's choosing (such as the NLN Anatomy and Physiology Exam).
 Please direct inquiries to the respiratory therapy program director for further information.
-Students who have taken anatomy and physiology at another accredited institution of higher learning that does not transfer as equivalent to the MCCC course will have their course(s) evaluated on an individual basis. - Completion of MATH 151 (Intermediate Algebra) or higher level course, with a "C" or better or an acceptable qualifying score on an accepted college placement test; completed within 10 years. - 5.
-A physical examination and immunizations to verify capabilities and general health status are required of students in the respiratory therapy program, at the student's expense. - 6.
-An active American Heart Association Basic Life Support (BLS) for Healthcare Providers cardiopulmonary resuscitation (CPR) certification.
+Students who have taken anatomy and physiology at another accredited institution of higher learning that does not transfer as equivalent to the MCCC course will have their course(s) evaluated on an individual basis. - Completion of MATH 151 (Intermediate Algebra) or higher level course, with a "C" or better or an acceptable qualifying score on an accepted college placement test; completed within 10 years. - A physical examination and immunizations to verify capabilities and general health status are required of students in the respiratory therapy program, at the student's expense. - An active American Heart Association cardiopulmonary resuscitation (CPR) certificate for professional rescuer of infant, child and adult.